ln052k2/tiny-gpu/notes/bugs.md

 -- Compiling module controller
 ```

-There are two ways to get rid of this error: remove the ```\`default_nettype none``` declaration at the top of every file, or to change all the input reg to just input logic/wires.
-I decided to go with the latter, since ```\`default_nettype none``` can be useful for detecting typos (by preventing new signals from be implicitly created).
-We're also aiming to port this from Python/Verilog to SystemVerilog, anyways.
+To get rid of these errors, remove the ```\`default_nettype none``` declaration at the top of every file.
+Note that this can be useful for detecting typos (by preventing new signals from be implicitly created), so we may loop back to find a better fix for these errors in the future.

 I assumed this error would appear for other files, so I went ahead and changed all the input reg declarations in other files as well once I was able to verify that doing so with alu.sv resolved all errors with that message.